 (If you live in Hawaii, there is a separate card offer from Bank of Hawaii.
 Sorry, I guess you’re not part of America yet. 😉 )

-I’m planning on including this card in my next churn cycle as I start to accumulate Hilton HHonors points.
+I’m planning on including this card in my next application cycle as I start to accumulate Hilton HHonors points.
 You see, those Hawaiian Airlines miles aren’t really worth much to me.
 United has great service to Hawaii at reasonable prices, so I would rather pay for my tickets.
 But Hawaiian’s miles can be converted to Hilton HHonors points at a 1:2 ratio, meaning you would get 70,000 Hilton HHonors points.
 The spending threshold is also very low at only $1,000 over four months.

 - 20,000 Hawaiian Airlines miles after first purchase, plus an additional 15,000 miles after spending $1,000 in four months